miguelbper/lightning-hydra-zen-template/README.md

 One of the goals of this template is to help users in creating **correct** and **reproducible** ML code.

-Libraries like Hydra and hydra-zen help with this objective.
+Libraries like Hydra and hydra-zen help with this objective:
-- We can create configuration files which are hierarchical and composable/overridable
+- We can create configuration files which are hierarchical and composable/overridable.
-- With hydra-zen we can automatically create configurations for the full signature of an object without code duplication
+- With hydra-zen we can automatically create configurations for the full signature of an object without code duplication.
-- This results in a resolved configuration with full information about the experiment that was run
+- This results in a resolved configuration with full information about the experiment that was run.
-- The hierarchy of the configuration completely mirrors that of the classes being used, which makes it easy to understand
+- The hierarchy of the configuration completely mirrors that of the classes being used, which makes it easy to understand.

 Here is an example of a resolved config file (that is printed to the terminal and the `logs/` directory).